pypa/cibuildwheel/docs/faq.md

 #### Missing build dependencies {: #cibw-options-alternatives-deps}

-If your build needs Python dependencies, rather than using CIBW_BEFORE_BUILD, it's best to add these to the [`build-system.requires`](https://www.python.org/dev/peps/pep-0518/#build-system-table) section of your pyproject.toml.
+If your build needs Python dependencies, rather than using `CIBW_BEFORE_BUILD`, it's best to add these to the [`build-system.requires`](https://www.python.org/dev/peps/pep-0518/#build-system-table) section of your pyproject.toml.
 For example, if your project requires Cython to build, your pyproject.toml might include a section like this: